Integralist/integralist.co.uk/content/posts/profiling-python.md

 docker run --privileged pyflame > output.svg && tail -n+2 output.svg > output_stripped.svg
 ```

+> [!NOTE]
-> Note: our application sends data to stdout (e.g. `some result!
+> our application sends data to stdout (e.g. `some result!
 9999999`) and so this ends up at the top of our `output.svg` file.
 This means we need to remove it.
 We could either modify the application code or you could do what I’ve done and strip it after the file is created by using the `tail` command and redirecting the stripped output to a new file: `output_stripped.svg`.

 If we now open `output_stripped.svg` we should see the following interactive flame graph.